Petemab/WDI_LDN_PROJECT4/readMe.md

 ### Challenges and Problems

-* While I had used Google Maps/Places in my previous project with some success I found was surprisingly time-consuming trying to get it to do what I wanted.
+* While I had used Google Maps/Places in my previous project with some success I found it was surprisingly time-consuming trying to get it to do what I wanted.

 * Trying to create both a user show page (to display the details of the user who created an event) and also a profile show page (to display the current user details) was tricky.
 At several points I thought I had solved this issue before discovering something was still up!
 While I eventually overcame the issue, as a newcomer to React it was quite difficult trying to understand why State and Props would not always function in the way I had presumed they would.